mozillascience/studyGroup/lessons/R_Markdown/1_rmarkdown.md

 Use R Markdown to document your results such as for publication.
 Focus on your research question and present the results in nicely-formatted text, equations, tables, and graphs.

 - Hide the work: if they want to see the process, they can dig into the document.
-- Focus on the big picture: formatted writeup and fancy graphs
+- Focus on the big picture: formatted write up and fancy graphs
 - Present results in a format that doesn't even look like code - looks more like a publication.

 # R Markdown Structure